 This course discusses a wide range of issues that are central to the politics of international aid.
 Drawing on the historical record and more recent case studies, students will develop an in-depth understanding of the main actors, mechanisms, and dilemmas in the contemporary aid system; how foreign aid and development policy theories are constructed and used.

-This course examines the challenges and issues confronting cities in developing countries.
+This course, hence, examines the challenges and issues confronting cities in developing countries.
 It offers an in-depth exploration of key topics such as urban power structure, machine and reform politics, sub-urbanization, urban regions and the global economy.
 The mainstay of the course is to explore diverse perspectives on the sources and exercise of power in the city.
 Key question to be considered include: who governs in urban societies?
 Who should govern?
 And how are cities governed in practice?